vert-x3/vertx-web-site/src/site/blog/posts/releases/2020-05-25-vertx-4-milestone5-release.md

 This release aims to provide a reliable distribution of the current development of Vert.x 4 for people that want to try it and provide feedback.

-#### The new trio: Json Schema, Web Validation and Web OpenAPI
+#### New kids on the block: Json Schema, Web Validation and Web OpenAPI

-After the lessons we learnt in Vert.x 3.x, we decided to renew completely our support for HTTP request validation in `vertx-web` and Contract Driven development using [OpenAPI](https://github.com/OAI/OpenAPI-Specification).
+we decide to take HTTP request validation in `vertx-web` and Contract Driven development using [OpenAPI](https://github.com/OAI/OpenAPI-Specification) to a next level in Vert.x 4, allow us to introduce:

-In this milestone, we introduce 3 new modules:

 * [Vert.x Json Schema](https://github.com/eclipse-vertx/vertx-json-schema): Extensible sync/async json-schema validator designed for Vert.x JSON types, supporting Json Schema Draft-7 and OpenAPI dialect.
 * [Vert.x Web Validation](https://github.com/vert-x3/vertx-web/tree/master/vertx-web-validation): Extensible sync/async HTTP request validator, providing a DSL to describe expected HTTP requests.